-Open Banking, for some it is just a buzz word for others it is the representation of the future of financial services.
+Open Banking, for some it is just a buzz word, and for others, it is the representation of the future of financial services.
 Open Banking is underlined by the idea that so-called Third Party Providers (TPPs) will elevate access to new products and services in the financial sector.
-There are two general types of TPPs- Account Information Service Providers (AISPs) and Payment Initiation Service Providers (PISPs).
+There are two general types of TPPs- Account Information Service Providers (companies with AISP license) and Payment Initiation Service Providers (companies with PISP license).
 Both of them were brought into the regulatory framework with the enactment of the Payment Services Directive 2015 (PSD2).
 They have enabled “Access-to-Account” or XS2A which is considered by some to be the most crucial aspect of the PSD2.

 Account Information Service Provider (AISP) or a company with an AISP license, is a type of financial institution providing access to the financial information of the user on the accounts that are held with other institutions.
 AISP is a broad term and it is sometimes also used to call EMIs and PIs that can provide Account Information Service upon getting permission from a national regulator.
 To avoid confusion in the UK a company that is registered with the FCA to provide only Account Information Service is called Registered Account Information Service Provider UK (RAISP UK).

 A company with an AISP license acts as an intermediary between different institutions while offering “read-only” access to the information.
 AISPs rely on other regulated firms that are offering accounts (known as Account Servicing Payment Service Providers (ASPSPs)).
 ASPSPs include banks, building societies, payment institutions (PIs), e-money issuers, and credit card providers.

 Account Information Service Provider (AISP) examples